-John is certified specialist in family law, and is an experienced and respected family lawyer in Toronto, education lawyer and children’s rights lawyer.
-John is the head of family law group at Devry Smith Frank LLP and he has earned the respect of his clients, judges, mediators and arbitrators for his sensible approach to resolving family law issues, his concern for children, and his understanding of complex financial matters.
+John P. Schuman is certified a specialist in family law.
+He is an experienced and respected family lawyer, education lawyer and children’s rights lawyer.
+John Schuman is the partner heading the family law group at Devry Smith Frank LLP and he has earned the respect of his clients, judges, mediators and arbitrators for his sensible approach to resolving family law issues, his concern for children, and his understanding of complex financial matters.

-John has always practised in the areas of family law and children’s rights.
+John Schuman has always practised in the areas of family law and children’s rights.
 He articled at a prominent Toronto litigation firm.
 After John was called to the bar in 2001, he practised at a firm known for its work in children’s legal issues and family law.
 He was also counsel for a children’s aid society before joining a prominent Toronto family law litigation boutique.
-He joined Devry Smith & Frank in 2009, where he practices mostly in the area of family law.
+He joined Devry Smith & Frank in 2009.

-John has litigated before every level of court in Ontario, several tribunals and the Supreme Court of Canada.
+John P. Schuman has litigated before every level of court in Ontario, several tribunals, Family arbitration, and the Supreme Court of Canada.
 Several of John’s cases have been reported in law reports.
 John’s cases involving children’s rights have been reported in the national media.
 John has earned the respect of the judges, mediators and arbitrators before whom he appears.
 In a recent court decision, Justice Sherr wrote “Mr. Schuman’s conduct in this case is an example of what lawyers are supposed to do in difficult cases.”

 John has authored the following papers:

 John has acted as counsel for the following reported decisions:

 John regularly contributes to the DSF Podcasts.

 He is also very often a guest speaker at the various events, commercials and shows.
 You can access these videos by visiting our Family Law Videos.